shemnon/ERCs/ERCS/erc-eof-create.md

 ### Deployment Method

 The contracts are deployed via a combination of the keyless deployment method---also known as [Nick]'s method---which relies on a single-use address, to create a toehold contract and then using this toehold to deploy the other two contracts.
 (See [Nick's article] for more details).
-This method works as follows:

-1. Generate a transaction which deploys the contract from a new random account.
-   - This transaction MUST NOT use [EIP-155] in order to work on any chain.
-   - This transaction MUST have a relatively high gas price to be deployed on any chain.
-In this case, it is going to be 100 Gwei.

-2. Forge a transaction with the following parameters:
-    ```js
-    {
-        nonce: 0,
-        gasPrice: 100000000000,
-        value: 0,
-        data: '//FIXME',
-        gasLimit: 247000,
-        v: 27,
-        r: '0x247000',
-        s: '0x2470'
-    }
-    ```
-   > The `r` and `s` values, made of starting `2470`, are obviously a human determined value, instead of a real signature.

-3. We recover the sender of this transaction, i.e., the single-use deployment account.

-   > Thus, we obtain an account that can broadcast that transaction, but we also have the warranty that nobody knows the private key of that account.

-4. Send exactly 0.0247 ether to this single-use deployment account.

-5. Broadcast the deployment transaction.

-   > Note: 247000 is the double of gas needed to deploy the smart contract, this ensures that future changes in OPCODE pricing are unlikely to cause this deploy transaction to fail out of gas.
-A left over will sit in the address of about 0.01 ETH will be forever locked in the single use address.

-The resulting transaction hash is `//TBD`.

 This operation can be done on any chain, guaranteeing that the contract address is always the same and nobody can use that address with a different contract.

-Once the Counterfactual Factory is deployed then it can be used to deploy the other two contracts to deterministic addresses based on that toehold.
+The Counterfactual Factory will be deployed via the keyless deployment method first.
+In two subsequent transactions it will be used to deploy the other two contracts to deterministic addresses based on that toehold address.

 ### Single-use Factory Deployment Account